CBIGR/SUBATOMIC/README.md

     - Second node
     - Third node
   - ```*.nodes.txt```
-    - List for each node to which cluster it belongs
+    - List for each node to which module it belongs
     - Columns
       - Node
       - Module number
   - ```Motifs.txt```
-    - List of subgraphs included in all moduels of a certain type
+    - List of subgraphs included in all modules of a certain type
     - Columns
       - First node
       - Second node
       - Third node
   - ```MotifsType.txt```
-    - List of motifs and their motif type
+    - List of subgraphs and their subgraph type
     - Columns
       - First node
       - Second node